Kaal581993/Library-Management-System---Low-Level-Design-Problem/problem-statement.md

+# Library Management System - Problem Statement

+## Brief

+You are tasked with designing and implementing a Library Management System in Java.
+This system will help librarians manage books, patrons, and lending processes efficiently.
+Your solution should demonstrate your understanding of Object-Oriented Programming (OOP), SOLID principles, and relevant design patterns.

+**Note:** This assignment focuses on demonstrating your understanding of Java and OOP concepts.
+Don't worry about persistence, databases, or external APIs at this stage.

-# Core Requirements
+## Core Requirements

-## Book Management
+### Book Management

-1. Implement a Book class with attributes such as title, author, ISBN, and publication year.
+- Implement a Book class with attributes such as title, author, ISBN, and publication year.

-2. Create a system to add, remove, and update books in the library inventory.
+- Create a system to add, remove, and update books in the library inventory.

-3. Implement a search functionality to find books by title, author, or ISBN.
+- Implement a search functionality to find books by title, author, or ISBN.

-## Patron Management
+### Patron Management

-1. Design a Patron class to represent library members.
+- Design a Patron class to represent library members.

-2. Implement functionality to add new patrons and update their information.
+- Implement functionality to add new patrons and update their information.

-3. Create a system to track patron borrowing history.
+- Create a system to track patron borrowing history.

-## Lending Process
+### Lending Process

-1. Implement book checkout and return functionalities.
+- Implement book checkout and return functionalities.

-2. Inventory Management
+### Inventory Management

-3. Keep track of available and borrowed books.
+- Keep track of available and borrowed books.

 ## Optional Extension

-1. Extend your Library Management System with the following advanced features:
+Extend your Library Management System with the following advanced features:

-2. Multi-branch Support
+### Multi-branch Support

-3. Modify your system to support multiple library branches.
+- Modify your system to support multiple library branches.

-4. Design a system for transferring books between branches.
+- Design a system for transferring books between branches.

-## Reservation System
+### Reservation System

-1. Allow patrons to reserve books that are currently checked out.
+- Allow patrons to reserve books that are currently checked out.

-2. Implement a notification system for when reserved books become available.
+- Implement a notification system for when reserved books become available.

-3. Recommendation System
+### Recommendation System

-4. Implement a book recommendation system based on patron borrowing history and preferences.
+- Implement a book recommendation system based on patron borrowing history and preferences.

-5. Use appropriate data structures and algorithms to efficiently generate recommendations.
+- Use appropriate data structures and algorithms to efficiently generate recommendations.

-# Technical Requirements
+## Technical Requirements

-1. Use appropriate OOP concepts (inheritance, encapsulation, polymorphism, abstraction).
+- Use appropriate OOP concepts (inheritance, encapsulation, polymorphism, abstraction).

-2. Apply SOLID principles in your design.
+- Apply SOLID principles in your design.

-3. Implement at least two design patterns relevant to the problem (e.g., Observer, Factory, Strategy).
+- Implement at least two design patterns relevant to the problem (e.g., Observer, Factory, Strategy).

-4. Use Java collections appropriately (e.g., List, Set, Map).
+- Use Java collections appropriately (e.g., List, Set, Map).

-5. Use a logging framework to log important events and errors.
+- Use a logging framework to log important events and errors.

 ## Evaluation Criteria

-1. Correct implementation of required functionalities
+- Correct implementation of required functionalities

-2. Proper application of OOP concepts and SOLID principles
+- Proper application of OOP concepts and SOLID principles

-3. Appropriate use of design patterns
+- Appropriate use of design patterns

-4. Code quality, readability, and organization
+- Code quality, readability, and organization

-5. Clarity and completeness of design documentation
+- Clarity and completeness of design documentation

-6. Submission guidelines
+## Submission Guidelines

 ### Deliverables
 1. Java source code implementing the Library Management System.

-2. Write a clear and concise README file.
+2. A clear and concise README file.

-3. A class diagram showing the relationships between your classes (Add this in your Readme)
+3. A class diagram showing the relationships between your classes (Add this in your Readme).

+### Submission
-4. To submit your project, please provide a link to your GitHub repository and your submission should be a PR.
+To submit your project, please provide a link to your GitHub repository and your submission should be a PR.

-[Important] Make sure the repository is public.
+**[Important]** Make sure the repository is public.